afnizarnur/ical-igracias-schedule/README.md

 ## Background
 I'm very structured person in terms of scheduling, task and work.
 In my daily life, I'll not be far away with Google Calendar, Teamweek, and Trello.

 In terms of scheduling lectures, every semester change, I always make an event in Google Calendar for my college schedule, and it's very tiring because I've to do it manually.
 With that problem, I took the initiative to make this project to solve the problem.
-In terms of resources, luckily the API for college schedule is open and can be used without complicated setup.
+For the resources, luckily the API for college schedule is open and can be used without complicated setup.

 ## Installation
 For installation you need [Node.JS](https://nodejs.org/en/).
 Please install it first.